HotSauceNinja/SEI-Project-1-HotSauceNinjaGame/README.md

 * Cancel an incoming fork with a hot sauce bottle does not work, but left the code in to illustrate a potential new feature
 * The food block movement is not 100% as I wanted it to be, but had to cut my losses as it does work and I had already spent too much time on this without progressing.

+### Key Learnings
+* Being my first ever project, I feel I had a steep learning curve and made a lot of progress.
+My understanding of JavaScript has strengthened and I understand better some of its inner workings.
+* My favourite part, and one of my biggest achievements in this project was working with objects.
+I did not feel 100% clear how I could use objects outside the controlled examples of homework exercises, but this project was the perfect sandbox!
 ### Possible future features
 * More levels
 * scoreboard that persists, showing top 10 players with best scores (Spicy Board)